techidaily/site-facebook/source/_posts/exploring-online-groups-the-dichotomy-of-personal-and-professional.md

  It's worth mentioning again that low-effort content usually appears if a group is unmoderated—and this applies to either platform.
 So while it does seem as though Facebook Groups tend to have the better quality of content on average, this does largely depend on what type of group you're in, how many members it has, and how well-moderated the group is.

- There are[different types of Facebook Groups](https://www.makeuseof.com/tag/facebook-closed-secret-groups/) .
+ There are [different types of Facebook Groups](https://www.makeuseof.com/tag/facebook-closed-secret-groups/) .
 Closed or secret groups can often have better content simply because they limit new members from joining.
 Moderators of these groups tend to be a bit more active and caring about the quality of discussion in the group.

 ## Why Is Facebook Groups the Better Platform?